 We spent several days in Hampi.
 Defying the extreme heat (we arrived pre-monsoon) and a nasty bout of food poisoning, we hiked through the boulder strewn landscape visiting the many ancient ruins that the area is known for.
-It is a captivating place, a hippie heaven in magical surroundings and remained one of our favourite places in India.
+It is a captivating place, a hippie heaven in magical surroundings and became one of our favourite places in India.

 A Nightmare Train Journey

 The next stop was a brief encounter with Mangalore.
 There wasn’t too much to keep us there and we spent most of the time in our hotel room recovering from the overnight journey and persistent sickness that we still hadn’t been able to shake off.
 Leaving the comfort of our room, we headed to the railway station by tuk-tuk to catch our 10 hour overnight train to Ernakulam.

-This turned into the trip from hell, and by far the worse journey we took in India!
+This turned into the trip from hell, and was by far the worse journey we took in India!
 The only tickets that had been available were third class.
 The bunks were tightly packed and there was barely enough room to turn over.
 The heat was unbearable and we were located adjacent to the toilets from which emanated a terrible stench.
 We somehow made it through the night, practically falling onto the platform at about 4.00 am.
 Still feeling extremely unwell (in fact even worse!) we waited another hour to take a tuk-tuk to the ferry, where we joined the early morning workers on their commute across to the island of Cochin.

 We spent a few days there, relaxing and recovering.
 The breeze from the Arabian ocean felt wonderful, the first breeze since arriving in India!
 The food was good and the old town fascinating to browse around.
 Our family-run hotel Sonnetta Residency was was great and the staff lovely.
 We took a trip on the tranquil Kerala backwaters and watched the fishermen haul in their catch using traditional nets.